inferred/FreeBuilder/README.md

 ### Troubleshooting javac

-If you make a mistake in your code (e.g. giving your value type a private constructor), `@FreeBuilder` is designed to output a Builder superclass anyway, with as much of the interface intact as possible, so the only errors you see are the ones output by the annotation processor.
+If you make a mistake in your code (e.g. giving your value type a private constructor), FreeBuilder is designed to output a Builder superclass anyway, with as much of the interface intact as possible, so the only errors you see are the ones output by the annotation processor.

 Unfortunately, `javac` has a broken design: if _any_ annotation processor outputs _any error whatsoever_, *all* generated code is discarded, and all references to that generated code are flagged as broken references.
-Since your Builder API is generated, that means every usage of a `@FreeBuilder` builder becomes an error.
+Since your Builder API is generated, that means every usage of a FreeBuilder builder becomes an error.
 This deluge of false errors swamps the actual error you need to find and fix.
 (See also [the related issue][issue 3].)